How do I apply?

 For information with regard to project proposals for the funding initiative ‘Off the Beaten Track’, you should contact the persons responsible for the corresponding disciplinary field.

-In each case, applications should be forwarded to the respective contact persons.
 Applications must be filed electronically via the electronic application system.

 Can institutions located abroad be eligible for funding?